unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-10-hands-on-put-a-tts-bridge-through-a-model-free-test-bench.md

 {% include source_code.html source="/assets/code/agent-optimization/post-09a/tts_bridge_lab.py" language="python" title="tts_bridge_lab.py" %}

-There is no install step.
-Confirm that your Python is recent enough and that the dependency file contains no package requirements:
+There is nothing to install.
+Check that your Python is recent enough and confirm that the dependency file contains no package requirements:

 ```bash
 python3 --version